pdrlrnc/get_next_line/REPORT.md

 - **Language:** C
 - **Key features:**
   - Dynamically reads lines of any length using a buffer.
   - Stores leftover data between calls using *static* variables.
-In my case a buffer that its size can be set during compiling with the flag DBUFFER\_SIZE = X.
+In my case a buffer that its size can be set during compiling with the flag -D BUFFER\_SIZE = X.
   - Manages multiple file descriptors in the bonus version using the buffer as a matrix instead of an array.
 - **Interesting design decisions:**
-  - At first I was just zeroing buffer positions I had already read but shifting non zero positions of the buffer to the start (`ft\_process\_buffer(char *buff, int i)`) was so much better to work with and less error prone.
+  - At first I was just zeroing buffer positions I had already read and then iterating thru `\0`'s until I found a non-zero character, but shifting non-zero positions of the buffer to its start (`ft_process_buffer(char *buff, int i)`) was so much better to work with and less error prone.

 ## 3. Challenges Faced